Aquarium Decorations

 PROS & CONS for Manufactured Decorations

-- Fake decorations are easier to clean than living decorations.
+- Fake decorations are easier to clean than living decorations

 - You'll have more choices as far as colors and sizes if you go with fake decorations.

-- Fake decorations can be fun.
-It all depends on your personal sense of style.
+- Fake decorations can be fun -- it all depends on your personal sense of style.

-- Fake decorations should not affect tank chemistry (You should always confirm what they are made out of).
+- Fake decorations should not affect tank chemistry

 Here are the cons to using manufactured decorations:

-- Fake decorations can look cheesy.
+- Fake decorations can look cheesy if they are poorly made or used

-- Depending on what you're getting, some fake decorations (manufactured corals or rocks) could actually be more expensive than the real thing!
+- Depending on what you're getting, some fake decorations (manufactured corals or rocks) could actually be more expensive than the real thing

-PROS & CONS for Organic Decorations (Dead)
+PROS & CONS for Organic Decorations

 - Living organic decorations will provide you with the most realistic and possibly interesting results.